gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 your companions to destroy this creature, and then set you free?"

 The Karabandi shook his head vigorously.
 "I haven't proposed anything, Your Grace.
-But since you mention it---"
+But since you mention it—"

 The emir brought the palm of his hand down flat on his desk.
 Wisely, oh just that once wisely, the Karabandi darkened his mouth.
 "This is not a fairy tale," the emir said quietly.
 "This is a judgment.
-I would be within the law to have you quartered---count yourself lucky that I will only have you flensed.
+I would be within the law to have you quartered—count yourself lucky that I will only have you flensed.
 If I were to set you to slaying this creature, I would have to set a dozen of my men to watching you to make sure you did not flee.
 I hope you will agree, they would be better set to chasing it themselves."